 We’re a firm believer in treading lightly – https://www.treadlightly.org/

 - Stay on marked trails – don’t veer off and make new trails.
-Trails are often maintained by volunteers and organizations who want to preserve our love and passion for exploring the world by 4×4.
+Volunteers and OHV organizations maintain many of these trails and they often cross preserved and protected lands.

 - Stay away from wild animals – give them space and respect their natural habitat.